Football at the Summer Olympics: Beginnings

 Football was not included in the program at the first modern Olympic Games in Athens in 1896, as international football was in its infancy at the time.
-However, sources claim that an unofficial football tournament was organised during the first competition, with participating teams including Athens and Smyrna (İzmir), then part of the Ottoman Empire.
-However, according to Bill Mallon's research, this is an error which has been perpetuated in multiple texts.
+Some sources claim however that an unofficial football tournament was organised during the first competition, with participating teams including Athens and Smyrna (İzmir), then part of the Ottoman Empire, but according to Bill Mallon's research, this is an error which has been perpetuated in multiple texts.

 Tournaments were played at the 1900 and 1904 games and the Intercalated Games of 1906, but these were contested by various clubs and scratch teams.
 Although the IOC considers the 1900 and 1904 tournaments to be official Olympic events, they are not recognised by FIFA, and neither recognises the Intercalated Games today.
 In 1900 the competition was won by the London amateurs of Upton Park FC, representing Great Britain.
 The 1904 tournament was won by Canada, represented by Galt FC.